-2014 2013 2012
+2015 2014 2013

 Benefit obligations:

-Discount rate at the end of the period 4.00% 4.75% 4.00%
+Discount rate at the end of the period 4.50% 4.00% 4.75%

 Net periodic benefit cost:

-Discount rate at the beginning of the period 4.75% 4.00% 4.55%
+Discount rate at the beginning of the period 4.00% 4.75% 4.00%

-Expected return on plan assets
+Expected return on plan assets 7.00 7.50 7.50

-Rate of compensation increase 7.50 7.50 7.50
+Rate of compensation increase N/A N/A N/A

-The expected long-term rate of return for each asset class was developed by combining a long-term inflation component, the risk-free real rate of return and the associated risk premium.
+The expected long-term rate of return for each asset class was developed by combining a long-term inflation component, the risk-free real rate of return, and the associated risk premium.
 A weighted average rate was developed based on those overall rates and the target asset allocation of the plan.
 The discount rate used reflects the expected future cash flow based on Old National's funding valuation assumptions and participant data as of the beginning of the plan year.
-The expected future cash flow is discounted by the Principal Pension Discount yield curve as of December 31, 2014.
+The expected future cash flow is discounted by the Principal Pension Discount yield curve as of December 31, 2015.